 - 2 bay leaves

-- 1/3 cup freshly grated Parmesan plus extra to serve
+- 1/3 cup freshly grated parmesan plus extra to serve

-- handful of fresh parsley, chopped
+- Handful of fresh parsley, chopped

-- salt and pepper to taste
+- Salt and pepper to taste

-- Stir in rice and cook, stirring frequently, until rice becomes opaque, about 3 to 4 minutes.
+- Stir in the rice and cook, stirring frequently, until rice becomes opaque, about 3 to 4 minutes.

-- Add the marsala and cook 2 minutes.
+- Add the marsala and cook for 2 minutes.
 Add 4 cups beef broth, tomatoes, tomato paste, milk, bay leaves, and cooked sausage.
-Cover and lock lid in place.
+Lock the lid in place.
 Select High Pressure and 6 minutes cook time.

-- Stir in Parmesan and parsley.
+- Stir in parmesan and parsley.
 Season with salt and pepper to taste.